adityapentyala/Gilhari-Retail-AWS-Python/README.md

 * The producers and consumer scripts run independent of one another.
 * Notice that using the Gilhari microservice framework in the consumer program eliminates the need to write any SQL code for storing JSON data in a relational database.\
 Gilhari does not require any database native JSON data type. \
-Also, the database-agnostic framework of Gilhari makes it very easy to switch the backend relational database (e.g., from Postgres to MySQL) without having to write any code.
+Also, the database-agnostic framework of Gilhari makes it very easy to switch the backend relational database (e.g., from Postgres to MySQL/SQLite) without having to write any code.

-The steps to configure Gilhari, the PostgreSQL database, Kafka, the project environment and the steps to run the project are given below.
+The steps to configure Gilhari, the database(s), Kafka, the project environment and the steps to run the project are given below.

 # Setting up Gilhari microservice
-Proceed to `/java_src/README.md` and follow the instructions there
+Proceed to `/Gilhari9/README.md` and follow the instructions there

-# Setting up the PostgreSQL database
+# Setting up the database
+The `.jdx` ORM file in `Gilhari9/config/` contains the mapping commands for each of these databases.
+To change, simply comment out the ones that are not in use, and change the path to the JDBC driver in `Gilhari9/gilhari_service.config` to the respective database's JDBC driver `.jar` file.
+## PostgreSQL
-With a user `postgres` and password `psql`, create a new database called `gilharikafkadb`
+With a user `postgres` and password `psql`, create a new database called `gilharikafkadb`.
+Run the server on localhost at port 5432.

+## MySQL
+With a user `mysqluser` and password `mysqlpassword`, create a new database called `gilharikafkadb`.
+Run the server on localhost at port 3306.

+*NOTE: You may change the authentication details and port numbers for each of the above databases.
+Make sure you change the same in the `.jdx` ORM file.*

+## SQLite
+No authentication details are required.
+Simply make sure that the docker container is mapped to a local volume so that changes made by gilhari are reflected in the local volume and persist even after the container is stopped.
+Details on the CLI argument to be passed to ensure this are given in the `README.md` file in `Gilhari9/`.

 # Setting up project environment
 Follow these steps to set up your dev/testing environment